ISO 26262-Compliant Safety Analysis Methods

 Failure Modes, Effects and Diagnostic Coverage Analysis (FMEDA)

-Failure Modes, Effects and Diagnostic Coverage Analysis (FMEDA) methodology was initially developed by exida in the 1990s.
-In 2011, the functional safety standard ISO 26262 adopted this method as a recommendation.
-The FMEDA method can be considered as a quantitative extension of the FMEA method, it considers quantitative failure rates for the hardware elements, which are defined as failure rates and the distributions of failure modes for these elements, and it identifies critical failure modes by considering the safety mechanisms of the corresponding failure modes and their diagnostic coverage.
+The Failure Modes, Effects and Diagnostic Coverage Analysis (FMEDA) method was initially developed by exida in the 1990s, and was adopted as a recommended analysis method in the ISO 26262 functional safety standard in 2011.
+FMEDA can be seen as a quantitative extension of the FMEA, as it considers quantitative failure rates of hardware components.
+This includes the failure rates and the distributions of failure modes for these components, while also taking into account the safety mechanisms for the corresponding failure modes and their diagnostic coverage to detect critical failure modes.

-The FMEDA method is mainly utilized in the phases of hardware architectural design and hardware detailed design.
-It is necessary to calculate the hardware architectural metrics at the hardware design level, including Single-Point Fault Metric (SPFM) and Latent Fault Metric (LFM).
-Iterative use of FMEDA method can improve the hardware designs.
+FMEDA is mainly utilized during the hardware architectural design and hardware detailed design.
+At the hardware design level, it is essential to calculate the hardware architectural metrics, such as Single-Point Fault Metric (SPFM) and Latent Fault Metric (LFM).
+Iterative application of FMEDA can improve the hardware designs.

 Fault Tree Analysis (FTA)

-Fault Tree Analysis (FTA), developed in the early 1960s by Bell Labs, was used to evaluate a ballistic missile launch system.
-This analysis method was then standardized by International Electrotechnical Commission (IEC) in 2006 and has been referenced by standards such as ISO 26262 as a potential or recommended analysis method.
+Fault Tree Analysis (FTA), developed by Bell Labs in the early 1960s, was used to evaluate the launch systems of ballistic missiles.
+This analysis method was then standardized by International Electronical Commission (IEC) in 2006 and has been referenced in automotive industry standards such as ISO 26262 as a potential or recommended analysis method.

-The FTA can be applied in both qualitative and quantitative analysis techniques.
-For example, starting with the qualitative fault analysis and subsequently implement the quantitative statistics into the analysis to strengthen it and get the quantitative variant.
+FTA can be applied in both qualitative and quantitative techniques.
+For example, starting with qualitative fault analysis, quantitative statistics can then be integrated to strengthen the analysis and resulting in a quantitative variant of the analysis.

-In contrast to FMEA, FTA is a deductive (top-down) analysis method (see Figure 3), it enables the identification of base events or combinations of base events that may lead to the defined top event failure.
-Typically, the top event is an undesired system event that violates a safety goal, or a safety requirement derived from a safety goal.
+In contrast to FMEA, FTA is a deductive (top-down) method (see Figure 3) that enables the identification of base events or combinations of base events that may lead to the defined top event failure.
+Typically, as undesirable system event, the top event can violates a safety goal or the safety requirements derived from a safety goal.

-In order to establish an FTA, it is possible to start with the undesired top event, and then progressively build a graphical tree structure.
-The interaction of potential causes for the undesired event is represented by Boolean logic operations, such as AND, OR, and NOT gates.
-The quantitative variant of FTA can be implemented to calculate the third Probabilistic Metric for random Hardware Failures (PMHF) metric, which is also the recommended method by ISO 26262 standards.
+To perform FTA, it is possible to start with the top undesirable event, then progressively builds a graphical tree structure.
+The interaction of potential causes for the undesirable even is represented by Boolean logic operations, such as AND, OR, and NOT gates.
+The quantitative variant of FTA can be implemented to calculate the third Probabilistic Metric for random Hardware Failures (PMHF) metric, which is also a recommended method in ISO 26262.

 Figure 4.
 Classification and Integration of Analytical Methods